Calling all Ontario teachers-Officially Qualify To Teach German.

 If you possess a high level of proficiency or are a Native Speaker of German, consider enrolling in this course.
 International Languages teachers are needed and valued at all levels of K-12 schools, showing young people the importance of intercultural competencies and equipping them with outstanding communication and interpersonal skills.

-The course is offered completely online by Nipissing University this spring-summer 2020.
+The course is offered completely online by Nipissing University from May 19-August 6,2021.
 All candidates must pass a language proficiency test (also online) prior to registration.

 Visit http://www.nipissingu.ca/AQ.
 Click on the "Forms and Schedules" tab.
-Complete and submit the "German Proficiency Test Package" prior to May 4, 2020.
+Complete and submit the "German Proficiency Test Package" between February 1-April 30 2021.
 Upon successful completion of the proficiency test, you will be invited to enrol in the course.

 The Goethe-Institut Toronto will arrange for the receipt of free teacher-training material for use during the course.